-By the time you’ve finished reading this, you’ll see why hiring a specialized staffing agency will get you the best results.
+By the time you’ve finished reading this, you’ll see why hiring a specialized IT staffing agency will get you the best results.

-Generalist Recruiters vs. AEM Recruiters
+Generalist Recruiters vs. Technical Recruiters filling an AEM Role

 However, consulting requires specialization.
-For instance, the underlying skills of the AEM platform are quite standard IT skills when looked at individually: Java, JSP, Sling, OSGI, etc. But as soon as you bring them together and add experience on AEM, we create something much more valuable than the sum of its parts.
+For instance, the underlying skills of the AEM platform are quite standard IT skills when looked at individually: Java, JSP, Sling, OSGI, etc. But as soon as you bring them together and add experience to AEM, we create something much more valuable than the sum of its parts.

-The standard recruiter or HR partner will accept this and begin their search for an AEM developer at a much lower rate or salary than what they actually cost.
+The standard recruiter or HR partner will accept this and begin their search for an AEM developer at a much lower rate or salary than what they cost.
 What happens next isn’t surprising: Not only can they not find the people, but they can’t understand why.
 This delays projects, deadlines, and ultimately revenue for the business.

 You wouldn’t trust a general practitioner for a tooth extraction or tonsil removal.
 So why not apply that same concept to your professional life?
 Instead, place the strategic hiring initiative in the hands of a specialized staffing agency that can ensure a level of expertise that you won’t find with a generalist recruiter.